Interruption vs Permission

 Of course, you don’t have to time waste, so skip at the earliest opportunity.

-But there is another way to do to sell our product, a strategy known as ‘permission marketing,’ it allows consumers to subconsciously choose whether they want to take their time to watch an ad or not.
+But there is another way to sell your product, a strategy known as ‘permission marketing,’ it allows consumers to subconsciously choose whether they want to take their time to watch an ad or not.

 What is Permission Marketing?